amacdonald818/hello-world/README.md

 # hello-world
 trying to learn code
-trying to learn code from home
+need to learn to cook better aswell. hopefully i'm not wasteing my time with code